drewdeponte/pra/README.md

 ##### Run Development Version Manually

-If you have setup [RVM](http://rvm.io) as described above and installed the development dependencies using [Bundler](http://bundler.io/) as described above you should be able to run the development version of `pra` by running the following command:
+If you have setup [RVM](http://rvm.io) or [rbenv](https://github.com/sstephenson/rbenv) as described above and installed the development dependencies using [Bundler](http://bundler.io/) as described above you should be able to run the development version of `pra` by running the following command:

-    ./bin/pra
+    bundle exec ./bin/pra

 *Note:* The above of course assumes that you have a `~/.pra.json` file already configured.